 Completing the terms of the Section 17 program will result in a dismissal of the criminal charges by the court.
 In addition, persons who satisfy the conditions of the Section 17 program are eligible to petition the court for the expungement of their case records.

 For example, Bucks County will complete the criminal record expungement once Section 17 is complete.
-Also, the Section 17 program is a better alternative for first-time drug offenders than is the ARD program.
+Also, the Section 17 program is a better alternative for first-time drug offenders than the ARD program.
 I can determine if you are eligible for the Section 17 diversion program or the other Bucks County Drug Possession Diversion Programs.

-I can advise you of the most effective legal strategy to protect your specialized license, certification, and employment if you are a member of one of these professions.
+If you fall within any of these categories, you should explore all available PA DUI defenses.
+I am an extremely experienced DUI trial lawyer.
+As such, I will discuss ways to get the charges dismissed by the prosecutor or through a judge or jury acquittal.
+Above all, I can advise you of the most effective legal strategy to protect your specialized license, certification, and employment if you are a member of one of these professions.